|Home Previous Next|

 In the front of the display was a stone lion.
 There was a sign saying that it was 600 years old.

 The sign also said you should touch it for good luck.

-There is a theatre, here as the name suggests, but we were only here for the buffet.
+There is a theatre here as the name suggests, but we were only here for the buffet.
 And what a buffet it was.
-So many choices in many varieties of food.
+So many choices and many varieties of food.
 Some things were cooked to order.
 It was all pretty good.
 And we all ate a lot.

 In addition to the terracotta warriors display, the lobby was full of many treasures.

 The most powerful symbol of wealth and prosperity in China is called the Jin Chan – a three-legged toad or frog holding a coin in its mouth.
 It also sits on a pile of coins.
 It is supposed to bring you abundant blessings of wealth.

 Mark and Gus sitting in the Carved Chairs

 This place also had a theatre.
 After lunch I wandered over and had a look.
 It looked quite nice.